Phase-space perturbation theory for cosmic large-scale structure: The Vlasov equation and its moment hierarchy

 with the matter density parameter~$\Omega_\mathrm{m}$, the conformal Hubble function~$\mathcal{H} = \partial_\tau a / a$ and the density contrast~$\delta = (\rho-\bar{\rho})/\bar{\rho}$.
 Defining momentum moments of the phase-space density,

 the Vlasov equation can be rewritten as an infinite hierarchy of equations in configuration space~\cite{Peebles1980}.
 Decomposing the momentum moments into a bulk and a residual cumulant part,

 the hierarchy can be truncated self-consistently by setting the velocity dispersion $\sigma$ to zero.
-This is the well-known single-stream approximation (SSA) modelling the dark matter as a perfect fluid described by an Euler-Poisson system of equations \cite{Bernardeau2002}.
+This is the well-known single-stream approximation (SSA) modelling the dark matter as a perfect fluid described by an Euler--Poisson system of equations \cite{Bernardeau2002}.
 The SSA provides an accurate description of the CDM dynamics on large scales, where the density contrast is small, $\abs{\delta} \ll 1$, and the peculiar velocity is much smaller than the Hubble drift, $\abs{\nabla\cdot\vec{u}} \ll \mathcal{H}$.
 Perturbation theory can be applied in this regime.
-In the linear approximation of the Euler-Poisson equations, all Fourier modes decouple,
+In the linear approximation of the Euler--Poisson equations, all Fourier modes decouple,

 and the dynamics of the so-called growth factor $D$ are described by the linear growth equation